Home » Computer Guides » How To Make Icons And Text Bigger In Windows

-How To Make Icons And Text Bigger.
+How To Make Icons And Text Bigger In Windows

-Make Text And Icons Bigger On Screen.
+Make Text And Icons Bigger On Screen

-All the icons and text on your computer have a set size, but you can them appear bigger by changing the scaling.
+All the icons and text on your computer have a set size, but you can make them appear bigger by changing the scaling options in Windows.
+That’ll make everything easier to see and use.

-The amount that you can scale up the text and icons will vary depending on your screen, but you can make them at least 125% bigger.
+The amount that you can scale up the text and icons will vary depending on your screen, but you can usually make them at least 125% bigger.

 To change the display scale, move the mouse pointer onto your desktop so that it’s not touching anything.
 Make sure it’s not touching any icons, folders or the taskbar.

+Right click once and a menu will open.
 On the menu, left click once on Display Settings.

 Change display settings - Windows 10